 Alimony isn't awarded in every case.
 When a judge awards alimony, one spouse (the obligor) must pay the other spouse (obligee) a set amount of money for a set amount of time.
 The goals of alimony are to equalize the standard of living between the spouses, balance the spouses' financial situations, and help keep both spouses out of poverty.

 People generally think of alimony as something that's awarded when a divorce is finalized.
-That's how it often happens, but frequently the family courts will order a paying spouse to pay "temporary” alimony to a supported spouse before the divorce is finalized, too.
-That way, the supported spouse won't fall into a deep financial hole while waiting for the proceedings to conclude.
+That's how it often happens, but frequently a judge will order one spouse to pay "temporary alimony" while the divorce is pending.
+That way, the supported spouse won't fall into a deep financial hole waiting for the divorce to be finalized.

-As stated above, judges in Connecticut are allowed to consider the cause of the divorce when deciding alimony issues.
-This means that they can consider evidence of adultery and the impact it had on the marital estate (meaning, the total assets and liabilities) as well as the effect it had on the breakup of the marriage.
-For example, the judge can increase the amount and duration of alimony owed by an adulterous spouse to an innocent spouse.
-If the supported spouse is the adulterous party, the judge could decide to decrease the amount and duration the paying spouse has to pay.
+Because Connecticut law says the judge must consider the reasons for the divorce, this means a judge will weigh evidence of adultery and the impact it had on the marital estate (the couple's total assets and liabilities) as well as the effect it had on the breakup of the marriage.
+For example, the judge might increase the amount and duration of alimony owed by an adulterous spouse to an innocent spouse.
+Or, when the spouse who will be receiving alimony is the one who committed adultery, the judge could decide to decrease the amount and duration the paying spouse has to pay.